Node.js Now Has TypeScript Type Stripping On By Default

 import = aliases.
 And I can easily live without parameter properties.

-for enums have a good suggestion — instead of creating an enum create an object
+have a good suggestion — instead of creating an enum create an object with as const:

 export const Direction = {